VadimDez/ace-config/README.md

 # ace-config

-Config for ACE setup of create customer details repo for eaglebank example
+Config for ACE setup of create customer details repo for example